-Note that if you change the security mode of a blade after backing it up, the backup may or may not be applicable to the new mode.
-For example, you cannot restore from a backup file taken from Web Security Gateway (no Network Agent) to a blade with Web Security Gateway that is optimized for Network Agent.
+You cannot restore from a backup file taken from Web Security Gateway (no Network Agent) to a blade with Web Security Gateway that is optimized for Network Agent.
+Also, Network Agent can only be enabled on a blade in slot 16 of the chassis.

-To restore a security blade or module configuration from an existing backup file, click the Restore tab, and then see Restoring a backup file on the X10G security blade, page 37.
+To restore a security blade or module configuration from an existing backup file, click the Restore tab, and then see Restoring a backup file on the X10G security blade, page 45.